apiato/apiato/docs/_docs/A.getting-started/installation.md

 *If you see `No input file specified` on the subdomains! try running this command `homestead halt && homestead up --provision`.*

+<a name="Dev-Env-Opt-C"></a>
+### A.3) Using something else

+If you're not into virtualization software's, you can setup your environment directly on your machine.
+Check the [software's requirments list](http://apiato.io/A.getting-started/requirements/).